vzlinux/vzupgrade/Readme.md

 Once the upgrade is finished, the system will be automatically rebooted once again into upgraded system.

+**Pre-check and pre-upgrade hooks**

 The tool supports launching custom scripts before the check and before the upgrade phases.
-All executable files found inside the /usr/share/vzupgrade/pre-check folder will be launched just before the check, and all executable files found inside the /usr/share/vzupgrade/pre-install folder will be launched just before the upgrade stage starts.
+All executable files found inside the **/usr/share/vzupgrade/pre-check** folder will be launched just before the check, and all executable files found inside the **/usr/share/vzupgrade/pre-install** folder will be launched just before the upgrade stage starts.

 Note that we don't expect these custom scripts to print anything on the screen.
 They should use